NSAPH-Projects/heat-alerts_RL/README.md

 ### Online RL:
 To train an RL model, use the script train_online_rl_sb3.py -- note that there are many possible arguments, passed using Hydra / config files.

 To reproduce the analyses in the paper:

-1. Tune hyperparameters for TRPO for each county (with and without forecasts / future information) by running heat_alerts/online_rl/Online_print_RLs.R followed by Run_jobs/Online_RL_short.sh and/or Run_jobs/Online_tuning.sh (if splitting up the job array is needed).
-Process these results using heat_alerts/scripts/Final_tuning_evals.R
+1. Tune hyperparameters for RL for each county by running heat_alerts/online_rl/Online_print_RLs.R followed by Run_jobs/Online_RL_short.sh.
-2. Train comparison algos (DQN and PPO) and process the evaluation results using the same scripts ^^^
+2. Process these results using heat_alerts/scripts/Final_tuning_evals.R to obtain the final evaluations of the best models.

 ### Generate figures and tables for the paper:
 1. Table of descriptive statistics: heat_alerts/scripts/Summary_stats_table.R